Bill Holland (right-handed pitcher)

-Elvis William Holland (February 28, 1901 - December 3, 1973) was a baseball player in the Negro leagues.
-He was a pitcher and played from 1919 to 1941.
+Elvis William Holland (February 28, 1901 - December 3, 1973) was an American professional baseball pitcher and outfielder in the Negro leagues.
+He played from 1919 to 1941.
 In newspaper reports, he is often referred to as "Bill" Holland, and had the nicknames of "Speed" and "Devil."

 Early career

 Holland debuted in Richmond, Indiana as a teenager in 1918 with the Richmond Giants, a team that had also featured Negro league legends Oscar Charleston and Connie Day during the season.
 Holland started games on consecutive days, pitching twenty innings in less than twenty-four hours.
 He only allowed five earned runs while striking out twenty-four hitters.
 After the Negro National League was founded, Holland got his start working for the Indianapolis ABCs baseball club, before being sold to the Detroit Stars in 1920.
 It was with the Stars that he pitched with other Negro league greats like Andy Cooper, Bill Gatewood, Tom Johnson and Gunboat Thompson.
 After three seasons with Detroit, he moved to the East Coast and spent the rest of his career working for the Lincoln Giants, Brooklyn Royal Giants, and the New York Black Yankees.